Ecological footprint: Reviews and critiques

 Similarly, Newman (2006) has argued that the ecological footprint concept may have an anti-urban bias, as it does not consider the opportunities created by urban growth.
 He argues that calculating the ecological footprint for densely populated areas, such as a city or small country with a comparatively large population—e.g. New York and Singapore respectively—may lead to the perception of these populations as "parasitic".
 But in reality, ecological footprints just document the resource dependence of cities on rural hinterlands.
 Critics argue that this is a dubious characterization, since farmers in developed nations may easily consume more resources than urban inhabitants, due to transportation requirements and the unavailability of economies of scale.
 Furthermore, such moral conclusions seem to be an argument for autarky.
 But this is similar to blaming a scale for the user's dietary choices.
-Even if true, such criticisms do not negate the value of measuring different cities’, regions’, or nations’ ecological footprints and comparing them.
+Even if true, such criticisms do not negate the value of measuring different cities', regions', or nations' ecological footprints and comparing them.
 Such assessments can provide helpful insights into the success or failure of different environmental policies.

 Since this metric tracks biocapacity, the replacement of original ecosystems with high-productivity agricultural monocultures can lead to attributing a higher biocapacity to such regions.
 For example, replacing ancient woodlands or tropical forests with monoculture forests or plantations may therefore decrease the ecological footprint.
 Similarly if organic farming yields were lower than those of conventional methods, this could result in the former being "penalized" with a larger ecological footprint.
 Complementary biodiversity indicators attempt to address this.
 The WWF's Living Planet Report combines the footprint calculations with the Living Planet Index of biodiversity.
 A modified ecological footprint that takes biodiversity into account has been created for use in Australia.

+Ecological footprint for many years has been used by environmentalists as a way to quantify ecological degradation as it relates to an individual.
+Recently, there has been debate about the reliability of this method.